plotly/dash-cytoscape/CONTRIBUTING.md

 ```

-Make a post in the [Dash Community Forum][]
+Make a post in the [Dash Community Forum](https://community.plot.ly/c/dash)
 * Title it `":mega: Announcement!
 New <Your Feature> - Feedback Welcome"`
 * In the description, link to the PR and any relevant issue(s)
 * Pin the topic so that it appears at the top of the forum for two weeks

 ## [Checklists](http://rs.io/unreasonable-effectiveness-of-checklists/)
 **Beginner tip:** _Copy and paste this section as a comment in your PR, then check off the boxes as you go!_
 ### Pre-Merge checklist
-- [ ] If changes are significant, a release candidate has been created and posted to Slack, the Plotly forums, and at the very top of the pull request.
+- [ ] The project was correctly built with `npm run build:all`.
+- [ ] If there was any conflict, it was solved correctly
+- [ ] All changes were documented in CHANGELOG.md.
+- [ ] All tests on CircleCI have passed.
+- [ ] All Percy visual changes have been approved.
 - [ ] Two people have :dancer:'d the pull request.
-You can be one of these people if you are a Dash core contributor.
+You can be one of these people if you are a Dash Cytoscape core contributor.

+### Merge step
+1. Make sure to *Squash and Merge* your contribution if you have created multiple commits to change a specific feature.
+2. Make sure to *Rebase and Merge* if you added many different features, and need to contribute multiple different commits.

 ### Post-Merge checklist
 - [ ] You have tagged the release using `git tag v<version_number>` _(for the contributor merging the PR)_.